LarkAscending/website/setup.md

 The following sections describe how to perform these tasks and finish the setup process.
-You'll see in `flutter doctor` output that if you choose to use an IDE, plugins are availabile for IntelliJ IDEA.
+You'll see in `flutter doctor` output that if you choose to use an IDE, plugins are available for IntelliJ IDEA.
 See [IntelliJ Setup](/intellij-setup/) for the steps to install the Flutter and Dart plugins.

 Once you have installed any missing dependencies, run the `flutter doctor` command again to